 After this course, students are able to:

-Understand, apply, and calculate risk and related concepts in safety and security settings, as well as reason about these
+Understand, apply, and quantify risk and related concepts in safety and security settings, as well as reasoning about these

 Explain the similarities and differences between safety and security risks and their assessment

 Understand the tasks and responsibilities of the safety/ risk manager or professional

 Apply several safety and security risk analysis techniques such as fault and attack trees

 Make well-founded decisions regarding safety or security issues and countermeasures, explain these choices and communicate them